NatashaRichter/cooking-recipes/pages/workflow.md

 Assuming you are using GitHub pages, this will update your site for you automatically.
 If you are using another host, you will need to set up post-receive hooks to updated your server code.

+#### Generate

+    ssc (generate | g)

+When you want to add a file to your site, you can choose to do it manually, or use the `generate` command to give you a template file.
+It will ask you several question which dictate will go into the meta data of the file.

+Where you are when you execute the generate command does matter.
+It will generate files relative to your current location.

+Lets go over the questions it will ask:

+- **Type of file:** The type of file dictates where the file will live in your source code branch.
+For example, all files of type `page` will live in the `page/` folder.
+- **Filename:** The name of the file as it is seen in the source code branch.
+- **Extension:** The extension of the file.
+- **ID:** SSC uses id's to differentiate files.
+If no ID is given, a file uses its filename as its ID.
+It is a good practice to provide IDs so there are no conflicts as your site grows larger.
+- **Url Name:** This variable dictates the last segment of the url the file will have once it is in production.
+For example, if you have a file `help.html` and a site root of `kaw2k.github.com/`, by default, the file will live at `kaw2k.github.com/help.html`.
+If you change the `urlName` variable to `live.html` then the new page would live at `kaw2k.github.com/live.html`.
+- **Url Path:** This variable dictates the segments between the root of your website and the last segment of the url.
+For example, lets say you have a file `help.html` and it lives in `pages/` in your source branch.
+By default, it will have `page` as a url segment, making the final url be `kaw2k.github.com/page/help.html`.
+If you provide `contact/` as the value, the new url would be `kaw2k.github.com/contact/help.html`.

+    Using `/` as a value will have the page live in the root of your project.
+Notice however, in the generated file, the actual value will be empty.
+This is the correct value.
+A limitation with the command line interface requires the us of a `/` for this value.

 ### Grunt Usage